MTtankkeo/datagen/docs/VSCODE_GUIDE.md

 ## Using VSCode

-You can configure VSCode to automatically run `dart run datagen build --watch` whenever you open the project folder.
+You can configure VSCode to automatically run `dart run prepare watch` whenever you open the project folder.
 This keeps your code generation up-to-date without manually starting the command each time.
 Additionally, you can hide the generated `.datagen.dart` files in VSCode for a cleaner workspace.

 ### Steps